Building Choreonoid-related Packages¶

 Note

-Here we use the command “catkin init” to initialize the workspace, but there is also a command “catkin_init_workspace” that does the same thing.
-The former command is part of Catkin’s new command system, Catkin Command Line Tools , while the latter is an older form of Catkin’s commands.
-Since Choreonoid’s ROS integration assumes the use of Catkin Command Line Tools, the old-style Catkin command (catkin_make) is used.
-The ROS integration of Choreonoid assumes the use of Catkin Command Line Tools, so please do not use the old-style Catkin commands (catkin_make, etc.).
+Here we use the “catkin init” command to initialize the workspace, but there is also a command called “catkin_init_workspace” that performs a similar operation.
+The former is a command included in Catkin Command Line Tools, which is the newer command system for Catkin, while the latter is from the older format of Catkin.
+These two systems use different commands for building packages as well: “catkin build” and “catkin_make” respectively.
+Since Choreonoid’s ROS integration assumes the use of Catkin Command Line Tools, please do not use the older format Catkin commands (such as catkin_make).

-Clone the source code repositories of Choreonoid itself and the ROS plugin into the “src” directory of the created workspace.
+Clone the source code repositories for Choreonoid itself and the ROS plugin into the “src” directory of the created workspace:

 cd src